In search of big tuskers in Tsavo National Park

 About the author

 Dex Kotze is a businessman who applies his business experience of 30 years to the world of conservation.
-With a deep passion for Africa’s wildlife and wildlife photography, he started an NGO called Youth 4 African Wildlife, which aims to create next generation global ambassadors for endangered African wildlife through experiential research, social media, film and photography.
-Since its inception four years ago, over ZAR800,000 has been raised for rhino conservation, with proceeds assisting in the successful translocation of rhinos to Botswana and purchase of anti-poaching security dogs and equipment.
+With a deep passion for Africa’s wildlife and wildlife photography, he started an NGO called Youth 4 African Wildlife, which aims to create next-generation global ambassadors for endangered African wildlife through experiential research, social media, film and photography.
+Since its inception four years ago, over ZAR800,000 has been raised for rhino conservation, with proceeds assisting in the successful translocation of rhinos to Botswana and the purchase of anti-poaching security dogs and equipment.
 His passion also steered him in 2014 to be a core strategist of the international NGO, Global March for Elephants, Rhinos and Lions, raising international awareness of the plight of elephants, rhinos and lions.

 Dex is also a director of South Africa’s The Rhino Orphanage, a non-profit company based in Limpopo.
 This was the first of its kind when it was established in 2012, and it is a haven where injured and orphaned rhino calves are cared for, with the aim of releasing them back into the wild.

 To comment on this story: To protect you against trolls & misinformation, we only permit comments in our app.
 See how to DOWNLOAD OUR APP below.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Download our APP (mobile phone & desktop) to receive travel discounts, comment on our stories, make safe donations and network with others like you.
 Find out more here.